Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 identifiable information (name and address) are removed from this data file, the risk is much reduced.
-If someone has access to the survey data and sees all the individual values, it might be difficult to assess with certainty who among the 320 million inhabitants in the USA is associated with an individual data record.
+If someone has access to the survey data and sees all the individual values, it might be difficult to assess with certainty which of the more than 330 million inhabitants in the USA is associated with an individual data record.
 However, the risk is higher if one knows some of this information (say, income) for a person, and knows that this person is in the survey.
 With these two pieces of information, it is